Our products

 Advice Cut according to recipe and diners According to season Self-service

-Other products Mojama, roe, anchovies, blood sausages Shellfish, cephalopods Everything
+Other products Mojama, roe, anchovies, blood sausages Seafood, cephalopods Everything

-Price Medium-high (quality and service) Variable depending on species Lower, lower quality
+Price Medium-high (quality and service) Variable by species Lower, lower quality

-The cod monger knows their product like a sommelier knows wine: they distinguish an Icelandic cod from a Norwegian one by its texture and know what salt level each recipe needs.
+The codfish merchant knows their product like a sommelier knows wine: they distinguish an Icelandic cod from a Norwegian one by its texture and know what salt level each recipe needs.

 Bacalalo — Mercat del Ninot (C/ Mallorca, 133): our store since 1990.
-More than 35 years of premium desalinated Icelandic cod, cut and desalinated daily.
+More than 35 years specializing in premium desalted cod from Iceland, cut and desalted daily.
 Also smoked salmon, anchovies, caviar, and gourmet preserves.

-Bacallaneria Masclans and Bacallaneria Rafols in the Mercat de la Boqueria: two historical institutions with decades of cutting cod in Barcelona's most famous market.
-The Mercat de Sant Antoni maintains several cured seafood stalls after its renovation.
+Bacallaneria Masclans and Bacallaneria Rafols in Mercat de la Boqueria: two historic institutions with decades of cutting cod in Barcelona's most famous market.
+The Mercat de Sant Antoni maintains several cured fish stalls after its renovation.

 Bacalao Seco Penca Especial Pil Pil (2ud) – 500g